 OR, if you’re like me, and spending this Valentine’s Day as a singleton, you can show yourself a little bit of self-love and make yourself a batch of this super simple chocolate strawberry fudge.
 It’s an awfully delicious way to be nice to yourself!

-Let’s make the easiest Chocolate Strawberry Fudge!
+Let’s make the easiest ever Chocolate Strawberry Fudge!

 The first ingredient is coconut oil.
 It’s important because when coconut oil is cool, it firms up.
 This fudge is the same – it gets its structure from coconut oil, so it’s important to keep the fudge at a cool temperature, otherwise it’ll get soft and melty.
 Also, if you’re not a fan of coconut flavor (or just don’t want it present in your fudge), you can always use refined coconut oil, which has had the coconut flavor removed so it tastes totally neutral.

 To get the chocolate flavor, we turn to cacao powder.
-Cacao powder is a raw version of cocoa powder (which has been roasted) and it’s loaded with loaded with antioxidants.
+Cacao powder is a raw version of cocoa powder (which has been roasted) and it’s loaded with antioxidants.
 You can always use cocoa powder if it’s what you have, but I love using cacao because I’ll always take some extra nutritional benefits where I can get them!
 If your cacao powder is super clumpy, give a good whisk or sift before using to avoid clumps in your fudge.

 Finally, to sweeten, we’ve got maple syrup.
 If you prefer, you can use honey (not vegan though) or agave in equal amounts.
 I do prefer the maple flavor here though – it’s not too strong, the way honey and agave can be sometimes.
 Optionally, you can add some salt and vanilla to the fudge as well, for a little extra flavor.